Misophonia: Associated experiences

 There is some indication that misophonia may be related to the experience of autonomous sensory meridian response (ASMR), or auto-sensory meridian response, a pleasant form of paresthesia, a tingling sensation that typically begins on the scalp and moves down the back of the neck and upper spine.
 ASMR is described as the opposite of what can be observed in reactions to specific audio stimuli in misophonia.
 Studies have reported high prevalence of ASMR in people with misophonia.
 But one of these studies also reported that ASMR susceptibility may be negatively correlated with misophonia symptom severity.
 Conversely, a general population study suggests that emotional reactions to videos designed to induce misophonia, ASMR, and musical chills are all positively related to one another.
 Other research shows no relationship between ASMR and misophonia.

 Misophonia also appears to be related to higher levels of sensory hyper-responsivity across multiple modalities.
 Further, in the auditory modality, misophonia also appears to be related to other forms of sound intolerance.
 Many people with hyperacusis experience co-occurring misophonia and hyperacusis and tinnitus impact are related to misophonia symptoms.

 Moreover, several studies suggest that people with misophonia are more likely to have emotion regulation difficulties.
 Misophonia has also been linked to behavioural impulsivity.

 Several studies also link misophonia to anxiety.
 Higher levels of perfectionism have been reported in people with misophonia.

 Several studies suggest people with misophonia may show greater attention to detail.

-Misophonia has been linked to obsessive-compulsive disorder (OCD).
+Misophonia has been linked to obsessive–compulsive disorder.
 Not-just-right experiences also appear to be more common in people with misophonia.

 Society and culture

 People who experience misophonia have formed online support groups.
+Nonprofit organizations such as soQuiet, Misophonia Hub, and Teens for Education + Advocacy for Misophonia (TEAM) actively share resources for people affected by misophonia.
+In 2025, Duke University's Center for Misophonia and Emotion Regulation (CMER) partnered with the Italian Misophonia association, TEAM, Swansea University, and others to host a research workshop called PRIMER for high school students to gain knowledge in the science of misophonia, conduct of human research, and project development.

 In 2016, a documentary about the condition, Quiet Please, was released.

-In 2016, the MTV show True Life aired an episode about the condition called "True Life: I have Misophonia".

 In 2020, a team of misophonia researchers received the Ig Nobel Prize in medicine "for diagnosing a long-unrecognized medical condition".

 The 2022 film Tár depicts a conductor with misophonia.

-Season 1, episode 4 of Hulu's The Old Man has a brief discussion of misophonia.

-In 2024, numerous misophonia advocacy organizations declared July 9 World Misophonia Awareness Day.
+In 2024, the misophonia advocacy organization soQuiet created World Misophonia Awareness Day, to be held on July 9, the birthday of Michelle Del Valle, a 17-year-old who took her own life due to her struggles with misophonia.
+Many organizations, advocates, and individuals have used this awareness day to share information about misophonia, especially among medical professionals, and work to build community connections for people affected by misophonia.